Appendix III – Campus Catastrophic Leave Program

 Employees

-Contributions can be made to employees at a higher or lower pay level because donations are transferred on an hour-for-hour basis (not on a dollar-for-dollar basis).
+Contributions can be made to employees at a higher or lower pay level because donations are transferred on an hour-for-hour basis (and not on a dollar-for-dollar basis).

 Department Head's